-Maybe start with your kitchen, identifying the items that are taking up too much space and putting aside your kitchen essentials.
+Maybe start with your kitchen.
+For example, identifying the items that are taking up too much space and putting aside your kitchen essentials.

-By going slow, you will not feel so overwhelmed or stressed in the beginning, and start off your minimalist lifestyle on the wrong foot.
+By going slow, you will not feel so overwhelmed or stressed in the beginning.
+And you’ll start off your hoarder – to – minimalist lifestyle on the wrong foot.
 You want this journey to be a pleasant and positive one, that lasts.

 To ensure a smooth transition, it’s important that you take the time to set goals for your minimalist lifestyle.
 Goals are like stepping stones, keeping us engaged in our activities and projects.